Nerwyn/custom-card-features/README.md

 Inputs, sliders, and spinboxes will wait one second before updating their internal values from Home Assistant.
 This time can be changed by setting `Update after action delay`.
 Spinboxes will wait to fire their actions until a set amount of time after their buttons have stopped being pressed.
 This time defaults to one second and can be changed by setting `Debounce time`.

+Inputs also have an Input Type field, which can be used to choose between many of the HTML input element types that have been optimized for use with this feature.

 ### Dropdown and Selector General Options

 <img src="https://raw.githubusercontent.com/Nerwyn/custom-card-features/main/assets/selector_dropdown_general_options.png" width="600"/>